saleselementconsulting.com

 Step by Step Implementation

-Phase 1 Discovery and Planning
+Phase 1 Workflow Auditing and Design

-Phase 2 Workflow Configuration
+Phase 2 Configuration

 Phase 3 Integration Setup